-One of the pitfalls fledgling entrepreneurs can fall into is getting stuck in the costly product development process.
+One of the pitfalls fledgling entrepreneurs can fall into is getting stuck in the costly product development process without testing a minimum viable product.
 Lot’s of time and money gets invested into a business before customer feedback gets involved.
 When customer feedback eventually does get involved it can derail a lot of the work that has been put in.

 Creating early prototypes for the purpose of gathering feedback is a good way to avoid this issue.

 In this process, we are going to build a very specific type of prototype called a ‘minimum viable product’ (MVP).